Blue Cheese Burgers with Caramelized Onions and Crispy Rosemary

 Add the onions and 1/4 teaspoon of the salt to the skillet and stir to coat.
 Cover and let cook, undisturbed, for 7 to 8 minutes, until they start to soften.
 Remove the lid and continue to cook until softened and caramelized, stirring occasionally, 7 to 8 minutes more.
 Remove from the heat and stir in the rosemary leaves.

-Preheat the oven (with the oven rack in the middle) to 400°.
-Shape the beef into 4 patties about 3/4" thick.
+Preheat the oven (with the oven rack in the middle) to 200°C. Shape the beef into 4 patties about 3/4" thick.
 Sprinkle both sides with pepper and the remaining 3/4 teaspoon salt.

-Heat a large skillet, preferably cast-iron, over medium heat.
+Heat a large skillet, preferably a cast-iron skillet, over medium heat.
 Add the patties and cook for 5 to 6 minutes, until the undersides have a nice dark brown crust.
 Flip the patties and cook for 5 to 6 minutes more for medium doneness.
 (Sorry about the splatters!!)

 Transfer the burgers to a rimmed sheet pan.
 Dividing evenly, crumble the blue cheese over each burger.
 Bake until the cheese melts, 2 to 3 minutes.
 Warm your buns at the same time.

 Build your burgers with the buns, patties, lettuce, caramelized onions and rosemary.